 SkiStar’s vision is to create memorable mountain experiences.
 Through systematic improvement initiatives, SkiStar will be the sustainable choice for guests.
 This is done by constantly reducing any negative environmental impact by designing and selecting products and services in such a manner as to limit their environmental impact during purchase, production, utilisation and disposal.
-SkiStar continually trains and informs its employees in order to constantly improve environmental awareness and expertise primarily in the alpine environment.
+SkiStar continually trains and informs its employees to improve environmental awareness and expertise, mainly about the alpine environment.

 SkiStar’s goal is to conduct operations adapted to the environment while consuming as little energy as possible.
-SkiStar endeavours to conserve energy as much as possible in its operations.
+SkiStar endeavours to conserve energy and keep energy consumption to a minimum in its operations.
 Snowmaking, property management and ski lifts are all processes requiring a great deal of energy.
 All the electricity that SkiStar procures is green and has been for many years, and our focus is on maximum efficiency to reduce electricity consumption.

 To conserve energy, SkiStar will: